 The Center for History Of Medicine at Washington University in St. Louis is focused on how progress in medicine and science has taken place.
-Three principal goals are:
+Its principal goals are:

-- to add a historical perspective on the evolution of clinical and basic science knowledge
+- to add an historical perspective on the evolution of clinical and basic science knowledge; and

 - to highlight the groundbreaking discoveries made at the School of Medicine.

 Knowledge of the history of medicine enhances the school’s exceptional training of outstanding physicians and scientists by addressing: